helenclx/leilukin-site/src/shrines/starwarskotor/resources/kotor2-mod-list.md

 Tier
 : Tier 3 - Somewhat Important

+Installation Note
+: After extracting the archive file, copy the two files within and paste them into the same folder.
+This should create duplicates of the original files with a slightly different filename (such as `PLC_CompPnl-COPY`).
+Take the two copied files and rename them to `PLC_CompPnl_b`.
+Make sure you have one .tga filetype and one .txi filetype.
+When the files are moved to the override, you should be moving four files: `PLC_CompPnl.tga`, `PLC_CompPnl.txi`, `PLC_CompPnl_b.tga`, and `PLC_CompPnl_b.txi`.

 Note
 : This mod was created for {% cite "KotOR 1" %}, but it work with {% cite "KotOR 2" %} as well.